 Containing more than 350 burial mounds and major prehistoric monuments such as the Stonehenge Avenue, the Cursus, Woodhenge and Durrington Walls, this landscape is a vast source of information about the ceremonial and funerary practices of Neolithic and Bronze Age people.

-It can also help our understanding of regional and international contacts from the 4th to 2nd millennia BC, and shed light on how prehistoric society was organised.
+It can also help our understanding of regional and international contacts from the 4th to the 2nd millennium BC, and shed light on how prehistoric society was organised.

 Archaeology and Meaning

 Stonehenge has often been at the forefront of the development of archaeology.
 Our understanding of the monument is still changing as excavations and modern archaeological techniques continue to yield more information.

 Stonehenge has perhaps been the focus of more theories about its origin and purpose than any other prehistoric monument.
 Today, the interpretation which is most generally accepted is that of a prehistoric temple aligned with the movements of the sun.
 It is the most striking example of the ceremonial complexes emerging across Britain and Ireland at this time.
 These were places to honour the ancestors and mark important moments in the calendar.
 At the centre of this belief system was the sun, with the solstice alignments enshrined within the fabric of the monument.
 Stonehenge was not ‘one’ monument, but rather was built, altered, and revered for over 1,500 years, around 100 generations.

 Read more about research on Stonehenge

 Finally, Stonehenge is an icon of the past and a powerful image of ancient achievement.
 It has been the subject of many paintings and poems and featured in books, music and films.